Roof Replacement Challenges Every Homeowner Should Know

 • Performs a full inspection to identify risks early

-• Explains possible roof replacement challenges during planning
+• Explains possible structural damage roof replacement during planning

 • Offers honest, itemized pricing for discovered issues